jeremylightsmith/picklecraft/README.md

     1. Run the following command: `./gradlew genIntellijRuns`
     1. Refresh the Gradle Project in IDEA if required.

-1. To run the client, pickles [runClient] in IDEA
+1. To run the client, picklecraft [runClient] in IDEA

 If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything